 There are in-depth articles about the changing times.
 Imagine in the early sixties they had a series of articles talking about the deteriorating state of music in Indian cinema.
 There was a detailed analysis of each of the music directors and their work.
 And how it has changed over last decade or so.

 Apart from the preservation of material around films NFAI also does some other interesting activities like:

 - Organize film appreciation courses regularly along with FTII and other educational institutes.

 - Run a film distribution library for members.

-- Provide a 26 seater preview theatre to preview the films.
+- Provide a 26 seater preview theater to preview the films.

-- Provide 350+ seater theatre for the screening of films.
+- Provide 350+ seater theater for the screening of films.

 - Be a venue for hosting the regular / theme based film festivals.